chronot1995/cumulus-segment-routing/README.md

 ### Summary:

-This is an Ansible demo of the following Cumulus example:
+This is a slightly modified Ansible demo of the following Cumulus Linux Segment Routing example:

 https://docs.cumulusnetworks.com/display/DOCS/Segment+Routing#SegmentRouting-ExampleConfiguration